mmaroti/tasync/README.md

 # Documentation

-Many functions are potentially returns future objects.
+Many functions potentially return future objects.
 You should never call methods on these objects, nor should you test for them.
-Instead, you should use `apply` or `call` to call further functions when these potential future objects gets resolved.
+Instead, you should use `apply` or `call` to call further functions when these potential future objects get resolved.

 ## delay(timeout, value)